4Evergreen4/4Evergreen4/README.md

 hello there!

-Here you will find a bunch of personal projects of varying degrees of quality.
+Here you will find a bunch of personal coding projects.
+I make things as I need them and tend to stop maintaining them when I don't use them anymore, but hopefully someone will find them useful anyway.
 Find more of my stuff at [elj.me](https://elj.me).

 <!--
 **4Evergreen4/4Evergreen4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.